beardo/puppet-capistrano-demo/README.markdown

 Because I haven't figured out the hiera and secrets stuff yet the `deploy` user created by puppet and used by `capistrano` doesn't have a password.
-Ok it also doesn't have a password because
+*Ok* it also doesn't have a password because
-I didn't like having to type in my testing.
+I didn't like having to type one in my testing.
 Regardless you have to either add a password in `puppet/manifests/init.pp` or change `puppet/files/all/ssh_authorized_keys` to add a public key like is described above.

-Everything in `puppet/files/all` is uploaded to your server along with whatever is is `puppet/files/capistrano_stage/`.
+Everything in `puppet/files/all` is uploaded to your server (specified later) along with whatever is is `puppet/files/capistrano_stage/`.
 So if you're deploying to vagrant then everything in `puppet/files/vagrant` is sent or if you're deploying to staging then everything in `puppet/files/staging` will